burcakotlu/GLANET/docs/source/tutorial.rst

 ..
 GLANET includes both graphical user interface (GUI) and command-line interface.
 You can run GLANET using its graphical user interface (GUI) or command line arguments.

 By double clicking the GLANET.jar you can open GLANET's GUI.
-In this case, GUI will be opened with default memory allocated for java applications depending on your operating system.
+In this case, GUI will be opened with default amount of memory allocated for JVM which is 256MB.
 In order to allocate specific amount of memory for GLANET.jar and run it through its GUI, one should write the following basic command on Terminal (Linux or Mac OS X) or on Command Prompt (Windows)\*::

 	$ java -Xms8G -Xmx8G −jar ~path/to/GLANET.jar